Shopify/mobile-buy-sdk-android/README.md

 #### Updating a checkout [⤴](#table-of-contents)

-A customer's information may not be available when a checkout is created.
-The Buy SDK provides mutations for updating specific checkout fields that are required for completion: the `email` and `shippingAddress` fields.
+A customer's information might not be available when a checkout is created.
+The Buy SDK provides mutations for updating the specific checkout fields that are required for completion: the `email`, `shippingAddress` and  `shippingLine` fields.

+Note that if your checkout contains a line item that requires shipping, you must provide a shipping address and a shipping line as part of your checkout.

 ###### Updating email [⤴](#table-of-contents)